 The amount of space required for overhead electric line clearance is determined by the Rural Utility Service and also by the species of tree and voltage of the line.
 Sometimes it is better to remove a tree than to prune it drastically, although each tree is evaluated individually.
 Our professional, certified contractors perform tree pruning and removal for Great Lakes Energy.
 Please do not attempt to prune a tree yourself if it’s under or near an overhead line.

-Antrim County: Banks, Central Lake, Forest Home, Milton, Torch Lake
+Antrim County: Banks, Echo, Forest Home, Helena, Jordan, and Torch Lake

 Crawford County: Lovells